top of page

 What takes place during a Lodge meeting?

 Masons are not just builders; they are architects of transformation.
-To create something magnificent, one must embrace hard work and dedication.
 In the sacred space of the Temple, Masons come together to construct their inner Temple—a journey that is guided by Ritual and empowered by the use of symbolic tools.
-Each act of collaboration serves a higher purpose, forging not only physical structures but also sound foundations for personal growth and enlightenment.
+A Masonic lodge meeting is a structured, symbolic gathering where members (called Freemasons) conduct the business of the lodge and engage in rituals meant to encourage moral growth, personal reflection, and fraternal connection.
+Here's a breakdown of what typically happens.

 The symbol serves an esoteric purpose; it is a method that suggests what cannot be communicated through teaching or direct representation.
-It enables the Mason to incorporate her personal intuition in the pursuit of her secret truth.
+Freemasonry examines symbols because symbols are the language that speaks directly to our intuition, imagination, and inner wisdom in a way that plain words often cannot.
+Symbols are timeless carriers of meaning, and in Masonry, they serve as tools for moral, philosophical, and spiritual development.
+It enables the Mason to incorporate her intuition in the pursuit of her secret truth.
 Therefore, we can view the symbol as an initiatic principle.
-The aim of symbolism is to connect the human mind to what lies beyond it, to bond the element to the whole and to the universal.
+Symbolism aims to connect the human mind to what lies beyond it, to bond the element to the whole and to the universal.

 Is Freemasonry considered a sect?